dwyl/calendar/BUILDIT.md

 [`app.html.heex`](https://github.com/dwyl/calendar/blob/baae5b735c05b29c937ad132c43ce0129638a44b/lib/cal_web/controllers/app_html/app.html.heex)
 inside `lib/cal_web/controllers/app_html`
-(`AppController` pertains to the application the user will login into.
+(`AppController` pertains to the application the person will login into.
 It's located inside the `/app` URL).
-These files pertain to the view and controllers of the **app** (located in `/app` URL) where the user will see the calendar events.
+These files pertain to the view and controllers of the **app** (located in `/app` URL) where the person will see the calendar events.

 Your `app_html.ex` file should look like: